Traffic Modeling - Phantom Traffic Jams and Traveling Jamitons

 Comparison with Experimental Results

 In March 2008, Sugiyama et al. have published an article Traffic jams without bottlenecks - Experimental evidence for the physical mechanism of the formation of a jam in the New Journal of Physics, in which they report experimental results of traffic waves.
-On a circular road of 230m length, 22 cars were placed equidistantly, and the drivers were instructed to drive, trying to preserve a fixed distance and fixed velocity.
+On a circular road of 230m length, 22 vehicles were placed equidistantly, and the drivers were instructed to drive, trying to preserve a fixed distance and fixed velocity.
 As the video below shows, small instabilities amplify, and a traveling arises that moves backwards on the road.
 Sugiyama et al. conclude: Finally, a jam cluster appears and propagates backward like a solitary wave with the same speed as that of a jam cluster on a highway.

 In our simulations, a circular road of 230m length is considered.
 The desired velocity resembles the velocity in the experiment.
-A comparison of our computational results for 22 cars with the experimental result reveals strong similarities.
+A comparison of our computational results for 22 vehicles with the experimental result reveals strong similarities.
 While there is no one-to-one match in every detail, we do believe that the solitary wave found in the experiment is the same as the jamiton we find analytically and by numerical experiment.

 Results for an Infinite Road

-Below videos show simulations of a long road with a small initial disturbance.
+Below videos show simulations of a long road with a small initial perturbation.
 The instability grows into a jamiton.
 The shape of the jamiton converges to the theoretically predicted shape.
 In addition, a train of jamitinos is triggered, each of which grows to an independently traveling jamiton.

-Lower traffic density Higher traffic density
+Lower traffic density

-Download Video (divx, 9MB) Download Video (divx, 9MB)
+Download Video (divx, 9MB)

 Download Video (divx, 18MB)